JamieVaughn/vue-blog/docs/posts/arity_polymorphism.md

 We've changed how we are accessing the array index now to use the value of `arguments.length` without substracting `1` because now we've added a new sub-function that will execute when no parameters are passed.
 We also save a reference to `arguments.length` in the constant `nargs` (number of args) since we now access that value twice.
 Finally, we perform a quick comparison on `nargs` to catch the scenario where more than 3 parameters are passed.
 In such a case we pass a value of 4 so that a default function will be invoked for handling such errors.
 The sub-functions at positions 0 and 4 can be customized to handle those class of errors in the way best suited for your use case.

-If you absolutely want to remove the harded coded numbers `3` & `4`, then there's a change you can make to do so which uses the functions `.length` property. `.length` references the number of parameters that are in the function definition.
-So we can define a `const len` that takes that value and use that to compare against the number of parameters that were actually passed in `nargs`.
+If you absolutely want to remove the harded coded numbers `3` & `4`, then there's a change you can make to do so which uses the functions `.length` property, which references the number of parameters that are in the function definition.
+So we can define a `const len` that takes that value and uses that to compare against the number of parameters that were actually passed in `nargs`.

 ```js
 function polyLog (msg, priority, dest) {